Lotte Reiniger: Legacy, honors, and preservation

-Reiniger served to be one of the first filmmakers in the 20th century to attempt a portrayal of the queer experience with a pair of openly gay lovers in her film The Adventures of Prince Ahmed.
+Reiniger served to be one of the first filmmakers in the 20th century to attempt a portrayal of the queer experience with a pair of openly gay lovers in her film The Adventures of Prince Achmed.
 Although this was censored in the version of the film that was distributed to theaters, Reiniger herself was outspoken on her motivation to destigmatize homosexual realities in the world of film.
 “I knew lots of homosexual men and women from the film and theater world in Berlin, and saw how they suffered from stigmatization.”